sftgunner/edinplus-integration/README.md

 Discovery is completed by calling the `/info?what=names` endpoint on the NPU via HTTP.
 This returns a full list of all devices, areas and scenes on the NPU in CSV format.
 Unfortunately this info endpoint doesn't exist in SW00.120.2.3.x.x, meaning any systems on this firmware aren't able to complete discovery correctly.

-At present, only lines starting `CHAN` and `INPSTATE` are read as ouput channels and input channels respectively.
+At present, only lines starting `CHAN` and `INPSTATE` are read as output channels and input channels respectively.

 One-to-one channel-to-scene mapping for proxy scenes are done using regex on the `/info?what=levels` endpoint on the NPU via HTTP.
 If a scene controls only a single channel, then instead of using `$ChanFade,...` to control the channel output, `$SCNRECALLX,...` is used instead.